 The setup process uses a cleaver combination of both the TREZOR One’s screen and the computer in order to make sure it will be pretty damn hard to steal you PIN.
 It will ask you to click the relevant numbers on your computer screen like this:

 Meanwhile the display of the actual numbers is only visible on your TREZOR:

-Jotting down the TREZOR seed – your master private key
+Jotting down your seed – your master private key

 Remember – this list of words = your Bitcoins.
 If anyone gets a hold of it they can easily steal your money.
 Make sure to keep it safe.
 One suggestion for keeping your seed phrase safe is using a device such as the Cryptosteel.

 Once you finish the setup you will need to connect the TREZOR One to any computer and access wallet.trezor.io – This is the wallet interface for the TREZOR One.
 From there you will be able to send Bitcoins to whoever you like.